zpp-lang/zpp/README.md

 ## Contributing
 Thank you for considering making a contribution to Z++!
 Contributions are welcome and strongly encouraged, whether it's through code, documentation, bug reports, or any other form of help.
+If you have a new feature to contribute, you should instead make a pull request to our [RFCs](rfcs) subproject.

 ### How to contribute
 1. Ensure you have `rustup`, the Rust Toolchain, and LLVM installed on your system.